 For an experience straight out of an Edward Hopper painting, consider going late, when you can’t sleep, rainy night, walking the streets of New York early in the morning, checking out the act in Smoke’s room by squinting through the rain splashed windows—it’s open until 03:00.

-It’s at 106th and Broadway, just a few blocks north of the 103rd Street station on the 1 Train (Red).
+At 106th Street on the west side of Broadway, just a few blocks north of the 103rd Street station on the 1 Train (Red).
 Very easy to find.